GOP opens long-promised investigation into Biden family

 Joe Biden has said he's never spoken to his son about his foreign business.
 And there are no indications that the federal investigation involves the president in any way.

-Associated Press writers Zeke Miller and Fatima Hussein contributed to this report.
+Associated Press writers Zeke Miller, Fatima Hussein and Lisa Mascaro contributed to this report.